vacanza/holidays/README.rst

 holidays.py
 ===========

-Holidays is a fast, efficient Python library for generating country-specific sets of holidays on the fly.
+Holidays is a fast, efficient Python library for generating country, province and state specific sets of holidays on the fly.
 It aims to make determining whether a specific date is a holiday as fast and flexible as possible.

 .. image:: http://img.shields.io/travis/ryanss/holidays.py.svg
     :target: https://travis-ci.org/ryanss/holidays.py